All Episodes

 That's true.

-But but Sean, here's here's the hard cold truth.
+But Sean, here's the hard, cold truth.

-See, actually, you're suggesting something, Tom.
+Actually, you're suggesting something, Tom.

 It is paramount to their mission.

-Um and what what's not everyone goes through the NRA program.
+But not everyone goes through the NRA program.

-You actually came up with something that's worth pursuing.
+I understood, but you actually came up with something that's worth pursuing.

 I think we should pursue it.

-The people that you talked about, somebody like yourself, somebody who's been military, I'm okay with them going in there with with that weapon because they know what to do.
+The people that you talked about, somebody like yourself, somebody who's been military, I'm okay with them going in there with that weapon because they know what to do.

-But do you want to be in that bar with some drunk Yahoo who just picked up a gun and wouldn't know what to do with it in a million years starts shooting in the dark?
+But do you want to be in that bar when some drunk Yahoo who just picked up a gun and wouldn't know what to do with it in a million years starts shooting in the dark?

-There actually are laws on the books, as I understand it, that people can't be intoxicated with a weapon, legally intoxicated.
+There actually are laws on the books, as I understand it, that people can't be intoxicated with a weapon legally intoxicated.

 And everybody follows those laws in a bar.